xuzhounan/claude-code-hooks-multi-agent-observability/README.md

 - Show you exactly what changes were made

 This ensures your hooks work correctly regardless of where Claude Code is executed from.

+## Master AI Coding
+> And prepare for Agentic Engineering

+Learn to code with AI with foundational [Principles of AI Coding](https://agenticengineer.com/principled-ai-coding?y=cchookmast)

+Follow the [IndyDevDan youtube channel](https://www.youtube.com/@indydevdan) for more AI coding tips and tricks.